toontownretro/documentation/docs/getting_started/setup_build.md

 # Toontown Retro Building / Setup Guide

-Follow these steps to get everything built and set up on your computer.
+Follow these steps to generate your development environment & main workspace.

-Note: A line starting with **\>** is a command you should enter into the console.
+In the future, this guide may be split up into different pages for installing specific programs, such as TOONTOWN.

 ## NOTICE
 - In order to build the asset pipeline, ``TTMODELS``, you will need a Autodesk Maya license.
 If you are currently a student, you can sign up for the free student license.
 - The installation requires you to build modules.
 Building modules with ``msbuild`` will consume most of your CPU usage, which may cause your computer to freeze during the build process.
 Libraries such as ``panda`` and ``TTMODELS`` may take more than an hour individually to build.
+- This installation guide is for Windows only.

 ## Required Development Tools
 - [Visual Studio 2019](https://visualstudio.microsoft.com/) **OR** [Windows 10 SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)